-- It must be seen. - > It must be believed. - ➤ It must be remember - It must be acted upon. - ➤ Ray Eldon in his book, precision public relations suggests a four pronged guideline for developing the message. - > Determine what people think about the issue - Second, establish what the problem really is. problem identification and research will answer this. - Third, establish the desired image you wish to achieve. - Finally, choose the most suitable communication mode and media, to say what you want ferencesto say, to bring about the desired change in the outlook of the target audience.
+- ➤ It must be seen.

+- > It must be believed.

+- ➤ It must be remember

+- ➤ It must be acted upon.

+- > Determine what people think about the issue

+- > Second, establish what the problem really is.
+Problem identification and research will answer this.

+- > Third, establish the desired image you wish to achieve.